 Jaco Meyer is a composer and academic who graduated with a PhD in musicology from the North-West University and an LTCL in composition from the Trinity College of London.
 As composer he received many commissions and his music has been performed by international musicians, ensembles and orchestras.
 His research on music analysis, music theory and perception in music has been presented at various international conferences and published in peer-reviewed journals.

 Jaco Meyer is a composer and academic, currently based in Johannesburg.
 His work is positively accepted and commended internationally.
-He was born on 27 March in Rustenburg.
-He started music lessons with Mrs Debbie Mostert, Mrs Louise Vermaak, Mrs Renate Nel and Dr Martin Ryan.
+He started music lessons with Mrs Debbie Mostert in Rustenburg, followed by Mrs Louise Vermaak, Mrs Renate Nel and Dr Martin Ryan.
 His work as a musician and composer started in high school where he started a school orchestra and made music arrangements for the members of the orchestra.
 He also composed his own piano compositions for school concerts and festivals.
 Following his high school graduation, he enrolled for a BMus degree at the School of Music and Conservatory of the North-West University.
 Jaco studied composition with Prof Hannes Taljaard, piano with Prof Waldo Weyer, violoncello with Dr Human Coetzee, and African Music with Dr Alvin Petersen.
 He completed his BMus degree, specialising in Music Composition and Music Theory, with additional qualifications in Psychology, Art Philosophy, Statistics, and German.
-His lessons in composition include working with local composers like Hannes Taljaard, Stefans Grové, Clare Loveday, Andile Khumalo, Martin Watt, Jeanne Zaidel-Rudolph, and Jurgen Bräuninger as well as internationally renowned composers such as Wim Henderickx (Belgium), Jorrit Tamminga (The Netherlands), Diederik Glorieux (Belgium), Robert Fokkens (UK), Michael Pelzel (Switzerland), and Lucas Ligeti (Austria).
+His lessons in composition include working with local composers like Hannes Taljaard, Stefans Grové, Clare Loveday, Andile Khumalo, Martin Watt, Jeanne Zaidel-Rudolph, and Jurgen Bräuninger as well as internationally renowned composers such as Wim Henderickx (Belgium), Jorrit Tamminga (The Netherlands), Diederik Glorieux (Belgium), Robert Fokkens (UK), Michael Pelzel (Switzerland), and Lukas Ligeti (Austria).

 Jaco received bursaries from the North-West University (NWU), the South African Music Rights Organization (SAMRO), the National Research Foundation (NRF), and the National Institute for Humanities and Social Sciences (NIHSS) to continue with post-graduate studies.
 He completed a Masters degree in Music Composition at the NWU which was awarded cum laude.
 The work for this degree consisted of a portfolio of compositions and a research dissertation on the principles of orchestration through the lens of musical forces.
 His research on musical forces was conducted in more depth for his PhD in Musicology and Music Analysis: he expanded the theory of musical forces by using analyses of the Belgian composer, Wim Henderickx’s, music.